iffy-pi/CMPE458/docs/Phases/Phase_1/Testing.md

  .pNewLine
  .pEndFile
 ```
 As seen above, the `pDollar` token is emitted correctly.
+If the scanning of $ symbols were implemented incorrectly,
+the compiler would identify it as an illegal character.